russellf9/food-delivery/README.md

 ## User Interface Design
 1 Choose a language or toolset to write a UI to expose the business logic you created in your class hierarchy (Bootstrap + Javascript preferably).

-It would be nice to use [material](http://ionicmaterial.com) to create some funky looking app.
+- It would be nice to use [material](http://ionicmaterial.com) to create some funky looking app.

+- Ionic itself provides a `UI toolset`

+- [Ratchet](http://goratchet.com) is another option, _"Build mobile apps with simple HTML‚ CSS‚ and JS components"_

 I've done some experiments using the following design tools: